Ponggal is a holy festival which is celebrated for three consecutive days.

 It is the time to offer gratitude for the main essentials needs of living things, that is water, land, air.
 And not forgetting the graciousness of the sun, they offer the day’s prayer to Surian, the Sun god.

-The first day it is celebrated for the harvested crops and share with friends and relatives.
-The main feature of this festival is the boiling of milk in a clay pot until it
+The first day is celebrated for the harvested crops and share with friends and relatives.
+The main feature of this festival is the boiling of milk in a clay pot.

-overflows when the family members gathered round the pot shouting, ”Ponggale oh Ponggale” then add rice to it.
+When the milk overflows, the family members gathered round the pot will shout, 'Ponggale oh Ponggale'.
+Then add rice to it.
 In Tamil means boiling and overflowing.

 Bearing in mind that once the milk spills, it means prosperity and if the milk spills as the sun rises, it is a good sign for the family.